-Although we estimate there are about 250 species of wild bees in Vermont, there has never been a full survey of the State’s bees.
+Although we estimate there are over 300 species of wild bees in Vermont, there has never been a full survey of the State’s bees.
 Without even a checklist of species, it is very difficult to know whether populations of Vermont’s bees are healthy or declining.
 The Vermont Wild Bee Survey represents the first step in assessing bee populations across Vermont.

 The success of the Vermont Wild Bee Survey (VTBees) depends on committed volunteers.
 With the help of volunteer citizen scientists, over the next 5 years (2019 – 2023), we’ll survey bees from the shorelines of Lake Champlain to Green Mountain Summits, boldly going where no melittologist has gone before!
 These new specimen records will be added to digitized historic records from museums throughout the region to build the first comprehensive survey of the bee fauna of Vermont.

 In 2019, we’ll start our effort by concentrating on surveying Chittenden County.
 We’re hoping people like you will join VTBees, learn how to conduct surveys, and adopt a survey block.
 After our first successful season, we’ll expand the survey to the rest of Vermont in 2020 and beyond.